Common questions often cross our desks at Ryan Hughes Law concerning personal injury matters.

 At the scene, not feeling pain is not an excuse to forego medical attention.
 It's also essential to only agree to settlements later as they will not address what could come.
 Not having immediate pain does not mean excruciating pain will not emerge later.

 Is There A Time Restriction For Bringing A Personal Injury Lawsuit?

 In Florida, personal injury cases have two-year to four years to file a claim.
 Matters must entail premises liability, road accidents, wrongful death, and other significant issues that result in injury, damage, or worse.
 For the most part, the matters involve negligence.

 Civil injury matters not grounded in negligence fall under the two-year umbrella.
-We're talking about assault, battery, medical malpractice, and workers' compensation.
-Product liability can fall in either the two- or four-year statute depending on the situation.
+We're discussing assault, battery, medical malpractice, and workers' compensation.
+Product liability can fall in the two- or four-year statute, depending on the situation.

 What If There's A Pre-existing Condition?

 Damages are still possible if another party is at fault.
 The court will review accountability by studying the accident, injury, pre-existing conditions, and correlations.
 Pre-existing conditions may reduce rewards, though.

 You may have several options if you're injured on the job.
 Your employer may have workers' compensation to cover a portion of lost wages and medical bills.
 Benefits often include lump sum payouts (depending on your medical condition) and vocational rehabilitation assistance.